-Cite as: Can Urol Assoc J 2018 May 28; Epub ahead of print. http://dx.doi.org/10.5489/cuaj.5095
+Cite as: Can Urol Assoc J 2018;12(10):E432-7. http://dx.doi.org/10.5489/cuaj.5095

 Published online May 28, 2018

 Abstract

 Introduction: Due to U.S Food and Drud Administration warnings and class-action lawsuits, the use of transvaginal mesh for pelvic organ prolapse surgery is controversial.
 We report data from two Canadian centres, focusing on recurrence and reoperation rates, complication rates, and patient satisfaction.